AbdulMutakabbir/SYSC5103_Software-Agents/README.md

 > File Name: StateAgent_Table.csv

 The file has the following format
-* Line 1: Start States of the State Machine [Should contain only one State name.
+* Line 1: Start State of the State Machine [Should contain only one State name.
 Eg: Q1]
 * Line 2: Acceptance States of the State Machine in CSV format [The states should be present in Line 3 of the file.
 Eg: Q2,Q3]
 * Line 3: Set of States in CSV format [Eg: Q1,Q1,Q3,Q4]
 * Line 4: Set of Alphabets in CSV format [Eg: a1,a2,a3]
-* Line 5 - EOF: Containts the transitons result (Ac,Q) in tabulated format.
-Action and State should be seperated by a ",".
-Transitions should be seperated by a ";".
+* Line 5 - EOF: Contains the transitions result (Ac,Q) in tabulated format.
+Action and State should be separated by a ",".
+Transitions should be separated by a ";".
 [Eg: Ac1,Q1; Ac2,Q2; Ac3,Q3; ...]
-> Line 5 to EOF contains a table format for the transitions where each line corresponds to the specific index of the State defined in Line 3 and colums (";" seperated in each line) correstponds to the specific index of alphabet definde in Line 4
+> Line 5 to EOF contains a table format for the transitions where each line corresponds to the specific index of the State defined in Line 3 and columns (";" separated in each line) corresponds to the specific index of alphabet defined in Line 4

 ### How to Edit State Machine Config File:
 Points to remember during editing the file:
-* There should be a minimum of 5 line in the file.
+* There should be a minimum of 5 lines in the file.
 * The 1st line contains only one State.
-* All the State present in Line 1, Line 2 and from Line 5 onwards should be present in Line 3.
+* All the States present in Line 1, Line 2 and from Line 5 onwards should be present in Line 3.
-* All the Alphabets present from line 5 onwards should be present in Line 4.
+* All the Alphabets present from Line 5 onwards should be present in Line 4.
-* Number of Line from Line 5 onwards to the EOF should be equal to the the number of state present in Line 3 and the number of transitions (";" seperated) in each line should be eaqual to the number of alphabets defined in Line 4
+* Number of Lines from Line 5 onwards to the EOF should be equal to the number of state present in Line 3 and the number of transitions (";" separated) in each line should be equal to the number of alphabets defined in Line 4
 > Edit actions and States from Line 5 to EOF based on the above rules.

 ### State Machine Diagram:
 ![State Machine](https://raw.githubusercontent.com/AbdulMutakabbir/SYSC5103_Software-Agents/assignment_1_q2/assets/Software_Agents%20-%20State_Based_Agents.svg)

 > The State Machine has 2 States
-> * Performing One Step Action: This state reminds the agent that the current action it will take is not depend on its past actions.
+> * Performing One Step Action: This state reminds the agent that the current action it will take is not dependent on its past actions.
-> * Performing Multi Step Action: This state reminds the agent that the current action it will take will be dependent on his past action.
+> * Performing Multi Step Action: This state reminds the agent that the current action it will take will be dependent on its past action.

-> Agents can performs 3 actions:
+> Agents can perform 3 actions:
-> * Turn: rotates the agent by a certain angel.
+> * Turn: rotates the agent by a certain angle.
-> * Dash: move the agent forwards.
+> * Dash: moves the agent forward.
 > * Kick: agent kicks the ball.

-> The agent Senses 2 factors from the Envirenment:
+> The agent Senses 2 factors from the Environment:
 > * Ball: which can be in 3 possible situations
 >   * at a distance of "1"
 >   * "Far" from the agent
 >   * the ball is "unknown" to the agent
 > * Goal: which can be in 2 possible situations
 >   * agent "Knows" where the goal is
->   * the goal is "UnKnow to the agent
+>   * the goal is "UnKnown" to the agent
-> Base on the above 2 factors the envirment can have the following 6 possabilities.
+> Based on the above 2 factors the environment can have the following 6 possibilities.
 > * Ball and Goal are Unknown
 > * Ball is Unknown but the goal is Known
 > * Ball is far and the goal is Unknown